 During the day, it looks typical of what you’d expect of a botanical garden, full of trees and flowers.
 But at night, it completely transforms into a colorfully lit, holiday universe!

 Fun Fact: Some of the Heritage Oaks at Descanso Gardens are between 300 and 500 years old.
 Be sure to check them out, they’re bathed in white light throughout the park!

 Is it difficult to get tickets?

 We’d heard that getting tickets might be difficult since they sometimes are sold out.
-Getting tickets wasn’t too horrible for us in 2017, but we also visited between Christmas and the New Year.
+Getting tickets wasn’t too horrible for us, but we also visited between Christmas and the New Year.

 Important Note: All of the tickets are timed so make sure you find a date and time that works for you!
 Rescheduling is possible but it depends upon availability and is not guaranteed.

 When you arrive, there is plenty of parking and there is only one entrance.
 Hand your printed tickets over to the people at the front and they will scan them.
 Easy peasy.